Yankees vs. Rays Player Props Betting Odds

-Player prop betting options for Gleyber Torres, Yandy Diaz and others are available in the New York Yankees-Tampa Bay Rays matchup at Tropicana Field on Sunday, starting at 1:40 PM ET.
+Those looking to place a player prop wager can find odds for Wander Franco, Gleyber Torres and others in the Tampa Bay Rays-New York Yankees matchup at Yankee Stadium on Thursday at 7:05 PM ET.

 Bet on this matchup or its props with DraftKings!